 A small camping trailer can transform your outdoor game and open up a world of camping possibilities.
 Traveling in the comfort and ease of a micro camper makes it easier to extend your trips, push your limits, and visit more challenging terrain or climates than you would when tent camping.

 But what can really change your game are small camping trailers with bathrooms.

-Sure, sleeping in a real bed or cooking in an actual kitchen instead of over a campfire is a major convenience, but all of that pales in comparison to having a nice, hot shower at the end of the day, or a clean, private bathroom in a camper to do your business.
+Sure, sleeping in a real bed or cooking in an actual kitchen instead of over a campfire are major conveniences.
+But those conveniences pale in comparison to having a nice, hot shower at the end of the day, or a clean, private bathroom in a camper to do your business.

 There is an overwhelming number of small camping trailers with bathrooms for sale.
 We’ve sought the best of the best to make your decision a bit easier.

 Fortunately, we’ve sought out the best of the best to hopefully help make your decision a bit easier.

 Interested in a different type of small trailer?
 Check out our top picks for the best small 5th wheel trailers.